sjacks26/FlockWatch/README.md

 12) If you have a list of collection- or platform- specific [stopwords](http://www.nltk.org/book/ch02.html#stopwords_index_term) that you want it to use, tell it where to find the [file containing that list](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L38).
 13) Tell FlockWatch which [email addresses should receive an email](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L41) summarizing the FlockWatch output whenever FlockWatch generates trending and co-occurrence reports.
     14) FlockWatch will try to send this email using a Gmail account.
 Give FlockWatch the [Gmail account name](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L42) (without "@gmail.com") and the [password](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L43) for that account.
+15) The config parameters about context ([here](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L35) and [here](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L36)) currently don't affect output.
+In the future, FlockWatch will be able to provide examples of messages containing trending terms or co-occurrence pairs.

 ### Running FlockWatch

+Once you have

 ### time_analysis

+## Future features

+In the future, FlockWatch will:
+1) give the user some in-context examples of the trending terms and co-occurrence pairs that it reports
+2) have more robust error handling and more informative error messages

 ## Requirements

 FlockWatch was developed and tested using: